oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 ### <a name="issibling"></a>[issibling](./Org.OData.Aggregation.V1.xml#L301:~:text=<Function%20Name="-,issibling,-")

-Returns true if the node has the same parent in the [specified hierarchy](#HierarchyQualifier) as the other node or both are roots
+Returns true if the node has the same parent as the other node in the hierarchy specified by the [parameter pair](#HierarchyQualifier) (`HierarchyNodes`, `HierarchyQualifier`) or both are roots

 A node is not a sibling of itself.
 If a node value passed to the function is null, the function returns null.